George Harvie (politician): Election 2022

-In October 2021, Harvie announced his bid for re-election as mayor of Delta in the 2022 General Election under the same Achieving for Delta banner as 2018.
-Achieving for Delta’s priorities include investments in parks and recreation infrastructure, keeping Delta safe, improving livability, building a fair and inclusive community, and taking real action to fight climate change and protect farmland.
+In October 2021, Harvie announced his bid for re-election as Mayor of Delta in the 2022 election under the same Achieving for Delta banner as 2018.

-On May 24, 2022, Harvie announced his full Achieving for Delta slate for Council and School Trustees.
-Council candidates running on Harvie’s Achieving for Delta team in 2022 include incumbent councillors Alicia Guichon and Dylan Kruger, school trustees Daniel Boisvert, Jessie Dosanjh, parks and recreation commissioner Rod Binder and local businesswoman Jennifer Johal.
+On May 24, 2022, Harvie announced his full Achieving for Delta slate for council and the school board.
+Council candidates running on Harvie's Achieving for Delta team in 2022 included incumbent councillors Alicia Guichon and Dylan Kruger, school trustees Daniel Boisvert, Jessie Dosanjh, parks and recreation commissioner Rod Binder and businesswoman Jennifer Johal.